zeling595/tp/docs/team/SherryWu178.md

 * **Documentation**:
   * Developer Guide:
-    * Add the section on findBooking and Booking class.
+    * Add the section on findBooking, deleteBooking and Booking class.
-    * Add the UML diagram for findBooking.
+    * Add the UML sequence diagram for findBooking and deleteBooking.

   * User Guide:
     * Add the section on findBooking and deleteBooking command.